detrout/encode-annex/README.rst

 actually stored at a remote url.
 You can download files with comands like ``git annex get ENCFF00ECB.gtf`` or ``git annex get *.fastq``

+And when you start running out of disk space, you can use ``git annex drop ENCFF00ECB.gtf`` to remove the local copy.
+However it remembers the url and you can re-download it again in the future.

 What will hopefully make this much more useful is git-annex's `metadata view`_.

 First lets see what metadata has been attached by encode-annex::